Can we leave luggage with you?

 They are welcome to join you in the restaurant but the rest of the site is for paying guests only.

 What happens if I can’t make my reservation due to problems with the road to Glenorchy?

 If the Glenorchy road is closed we will, where possible, offer safe alternative ways of getting here.
 These may include 4WD transfers from a given point or alternative times for arrival in the case of problems with the Glenorchy road.
 Where we are unable to offer an alternative, cancellations can be made without cost.

 Is there a supermarket nearby?

-We have a small shop on site but recommend shopping in Queenstown before coming up so you have a wide choice of goods.
-Countdown now deliver groceries to Glenorchy and we can arrange delivery from there to Kinloch.
+We recommend shopping in Queenstown before coming up so you have a wide choice of goods.
+There are a couple of small general stores in Glenorchy and Countdown deliver to Glenorchy; we can arrange delivery from there to Kinloch.